In the 16th century, watercress was already known and grown for its medicinal properties, and only slowly started being used for food.

 Also note that since boiling cress leads to a significant amount of leaching of glucosinolates from the plant to the cooking water, it’s preferable to eat your cress raw.
 However, you may simply sautee your water or garden cress in a pan or boil it in a small amount of water and you’ll be retaining most of its benefits.

-If in doubt, feel free to ask your consulting physician or your doctor.
+If in doubt, feel free to ask your consulting physician, pharmacist or doctor.